-It’s safe to say that homes in Arizona have their own unique charm, but just what exactly makes up an Arizona home?
-Today neighborhoods throughout Arizona are made up of a mixture of architecture, ranging from ultra-modern and contemporary to traditional, southwestern, country and territorial.
+It’s safe to say that homes in Arizona have a unique charm, but what exactly makes up an Arizona home?
+Today, neighborhoods throughout Arizona are comprised of a mixture of architecture, ranging from ultra-modern and contemporary to traditional, southwestern, country, and territorial.

 Early settlers brought several styles of architecture from different regions of the country to build their homes as a reminder and a little piece of home.
 That’s why, in our historic districts, you’ll find a mixture of Victorian homes standing side-by-side with homes displaying a Spanish Colonial flare.

 The most common single-family residential architecture styles in Arizona today include:

 - Pueblo Revival